normanleeUI/predicting_e-resource-usage/README.md

 Date created: 2024-09-03

+Note: 'code' file is borked due to OneDrive upload weirdness.
+Will not allow me to make a file named 'code' as part of this repo. figure out a workaround.

 The main goals of this repository are:
 1. connect several datasets related to e-resource usage:
     1. e-resource usage